130A Horton Social Science Center

 - At least two of the 500-level courses must have different 400-level prerequisites.

-- Majors must earn a grade of C- or better in all three analysis courses before taking 600-level courses.
+- Majors must earn a grade of C- or better in all three analysis courses.

 - CMN 599 (Internship), CMN 500 (Public Speaking), and CMN 575 (Research Practicum) cannot be used to fulfill an analysis course requirement.

 - Students are eligible to take upper-division courses after successfully completing at least two of the 500-level analysis courses with a C- or better, each with a different 400-level prerequisite.